ndehouche/DecentralizedClinicalTrials/README.md

 Three categories of users:

 **Contract owner:**
-Verifies data collectors
+Verifies data collectors.

 **Data collector:**
-Verified identity.
+Verified identity,
-Deposits data in external source.
+Deposits data in external source,
-Creates a dataset.
+Creates a dataset,
-Id
-Hash
-Owner
-Creator
-Royalties
+Id,
+Hash,
+Owner,
+Creator,
+Royalties.

 **Data owner:**
-Has attributes (no PII), stored in a struct.
+Has attributes (no PII), stored in a struct,
-Verifies that data has been correctly deposited.
+Verifies that data has been correctly deposited, Agrees on royalties,
-Agrees on royalties
-Determines access duration
+Determines access duration,
-Approves data creation
+Approves data creation,
-Mapping is created
+Mapping is created.

 **Data licensee:**
-Anonymous, defined by address
+Anonymous, defined by address,
-Pays fee, split between data collector and data owner, as per royalty agreement Access is temporarily granted
+Pays fee, split between data collector and data owner, as per royalty agreement, Access is temporarily granted,
 Whitelisted licensees go past a Web3js/EtherJs paywall to access data.

 **Additional modules:**
-Search for data owners according to a clinical trial’s criteria Randomization with Chainlink VRF
+Search for data owners according to a clinical trial’s criteria, Randomization with Chainlink VRF.